 There are no trusts according to Belgian law.
 Belgium has not ratified the Hague Trust Convention, but generally, Belgium recognises foreign trusts.
-Belgium qualifies trusts as transparent for income tax purposes on the basis of the Belgian Cayman tax.
+Belgium qualifies trusts as transparent for income tax purposes based on the Belgian Cayman tax.

 According to current Belgian legislation, trusts are not transparent for inheritance tax purposes.